MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 **test** - a string of the form "field=value" where field is a field in the records being iterated over and value is what the field must be equal to in order to be used to build the string value.
 Use this as a filter to filter out records that should not be used to build the string value.
-If for_each is false this is used to find the first record that matches.
+If for_each is false, this is used to find the first record that matches.

 **delimiter** - a string value used to separate the strings built from each record when for_each is true.
 You can put the value between double quotes if it is difficult to get certain